duyluonglc/lucid-mongo/README.md

 Adonis-lucid-mongodb is a mongo query builder and ORM for Adonis framework.
 It also has support for database migrations, seeds and factories as Adonis-lucid.

+## Features?

+Apart from being just a query builder, Lucid has following features.

+1. ES6 classes based data Models.
+2. Model Hooks
+3. Associations
+4. Serializers ( Vanilla and JSON API )
+5. Migrations
+6. Factories and Seeds

 You can learn more about AdonisJS and all of its awesomeness on http://adonisjs.com :evergreen_tree:

 You can see example here [adonis-mongodb-boilerplate](https://github.com/duyluonglc/adonis-mongodb-boilerplate)

 > Note: If you decided use this package you need replace all setting of adonis-lucid by this package.
 See [install](https://github.com/duyluonglc/adonis-lucid-mongodb#installation) steps for more detail

+## Node/OS Target

+This repo/branch is supposed to run fine on all major OS platforms and targets `Node.js >=7.0`

 ## Usage
 The usage of LucidMongo is similar to Lucid